Share this article

 Some people cannot use a mouse.
 They navigate using the keyboard, a trackball, an eye-tracking system or voice commands.
 A button that reacts only to the click of a mouse becomes an insurmountable wall.

-Mental disability
+Cognitive disability

 Dyslexia, autism and attention disorders make reading difficult.
 Overly dense text, convoluted vocabulary and an interface overloaded with animations become real cognitive obstacles.

-- The form trapped in the mouse.
+• Mouse/touchpad-oriented design.
 A developer creates a form without thinking that some people only use the keyboard.
 Result: impossible to validate, impossible to send.
 The person is blocked.